aristanetworks/anta/docs/cli/inv-from-cvp.md

   --help                          Show this message and exit.
 ```

-Output is an inventory with name of the container added as a tag for the host
+Output is an inventory with the name of the container added as a tag for the host:

 ```yaml
 anta_inventory: